 The photo above shows a CORRECT method for attaching a nose line for platform towing.
 Note that the line is cinched over the top of the tang, in front of the tang handle and in front of the wires.

-The two photos above both show INCORRECT methods for attaching a nose line.
+The photo above shows an INCORRECT method for attaching a nose line.

-In the photo on the left, the nose line is routed between the wires, making it likely that the nose line could push forward on the nose tang, causing it become disconnected.
-In the photo on the right, the nose line is outside the V of the wires, but behind the tang handle, which also makes it likely that the nose line could push forward on the tang, causing it to disconnect.
+In the photo the nose line is routed between the wires, making it likely that the nose line could push forward on the nose tang, causing it become disconnected.
+It is also possible for the nose line to pull forward if routed outside the V of the wires, but behind the tang handle.
 In any platform-towing launch, a final check of the routing of the nose line and the security of the nose tang should be made prior to launching.

-Because of the lack of a kingpost and top rigging on the Talon design, tethering the glider by the nose, such as is commonly done during platform towing operations, creates the potential for overloading the keel tube of the glider which could result in a structural failure.
+Because of the lack of a kingpost and top rigging on the T2 design, tethering the glider by the nose, such as is commonly done during platform towing operations, creates the potential for overloading the keel tube of the glider which could result in a structural failure.
 To avoid overloading the keel, any tether line attached to the nose should pull as much as possible in line with the keel, and in no case in a direction more than 45 degrees below the line of the keel tube itself.